Human Subject – Institutional Review Committees

 How

-Consultations of the Transfusion Medicine, Apheresis and Cellular Therapy are encouraged prior to IRB/RUTH submission.
+Consultations of the Transfusion Medicine and Cellular Therapy are encouraged prior to IRB/RUTH submission.
 The research team will be required to complete the Ancillary Review Form in RUTH and assign Transfusion Medicine, Apheresis and/or Cellular Therapy review via the Manage Ancillary Review tab.
 A copy of the completed Ancillary Review Form must be included in the IRB/RUTH submission.
 Investigators will communicate with the assigned Ancillary Services and receive notification of approval via email through RUTH.

 Department or Institute Specific